What is sterilisation?

 Who can’t be sterilised?

-You cannot be sterilised if you do not have access to a trained surgeon to perform the surgery.
+You can’t be sterilised if you don’t have access to a trained surgeon to perform the surgery.
 If you are undecided about having children or want to have children, you should not be sterilised.

 How much does sterilisation cost?